 Models are indicated by a distinguishing model number that corresponds to the series, type, number of doors, and capacity of the refrigerator.
-For example, "iLR113-GX" refers to an i.Series Laboratory Refrigerator with 1 door and a capacity of 13 cu ft.
+For example, "iBR226-GX" refers to an i.Series Blood Bank refrigerator with two doors total (one door on the clean room side of the unit, and one door on the control side of the unit) and an approximate capacity of 26 cu ft.